vectordotdev/vector/docs/usage/configuration/sinks/prometheus.md

 Prometheus does not have a [`set`][docs.data-model.metric#sets] type.
-Sets are generally specific to [Statsd][urls.statsd_set], and if a set is received in the `prometheus` sink it will be dropped, and a rate limited warning level log will be emitted.
+Sets are generally specific to [Statsd][urls.statsd_set], and if a set is received in the `prometheus` sink it will be dropped, and a rate limited warning level log will be output.

 #### Summaries